duy103zxc/neko_kanji/README.md

     - Click the "Start Quiz" button to initiate the quiz.

 3. **Answer Questions:**
-    - Type your answer in the input field and click "Submit."
+    - Type your answer in the input field and hit Enter
     - Receive feedback on correctness and hints if enabled.

 4. **Quiz End:**